 As the weather brightens and the temperature rises, you and your family are more likely to start spending more time outside.
 This makes Spring an excellent time to plan and start to implement that garden refurbishment you’ve been looking forward to.

 Although winter may feel like a lost cause, there’s still plenty to be achieved in good time for spring.
-Call Minster Paving today on 01865 300252 or contact us online for advice and a quote on various garden products.
+Call Minster Paving today or contact us online for advice or a quote on garden products to prepare for your spring garden project.